What Are The Best Tea Gardens For Specialty Tea Cultivation?

 Uji, located in the Kyoto prefecture of Japan, is known for its exceptional green teas, particularly matcha and sencha.
 The tea gardens of Uji benefit from the region’s fertile soil, ample rainfall, and a slightly cooler climate, creating optimal conditions for tea cultivation.
 Uji teas are celebrated for their vibrant green color, rich umami flavor, and unparalleled quality.
 The tea gardens in Uji offer visitors a chance to witness the traditional tea-making process, from shading the tea plants to hand-picking the leaves and stone-milling them into fine matcha powder.
 Immerse yourself in the tranquility of Uji’s tea gardens and savor the distinct flavors of Japanese green tea.

-See also What Is The Difference Between Loose-leaf And Bagged Specialty Tea?
+See also What Are The Rarest And Most Expensive Specialty Teas?

 Shizuoka